iskushpatel/Chess_FideRating_Predictor/README.md

   - Player names from FIDE were normalized (case lowered, stripped of punctuation/whitespace).
   - Fuzzy matching (`token_sort_ratio`) was applied to find the closest matching names in the Chess.com dataset.
   - Matches with a score ≥ 85 were considered reliable.
-- **Limitations**:
-  - Some players may use pseudonyms or different display names on Chess.com, so perfect accuracy is not guaranteed.
-  - Missing rating fields are possible if the player is inactive or the data was incomplete.
-"""

 ## Data Preprocessing and Exploration